hm21/pro_image_editor/README.md

 <br/>

-To ensure compatibility with older Android phones and ensure that all filters you use work correctly, it's advisable to consider using the Canvaskit renderer.
-The default HTML renderer may encounter issues with certain filters on some devices.
+The HTML renderer can cause problems on some devices, especially mobile devices.
+If you don't know the exact type of phone your customers will be using, it is recommended to use the Canvas renderer.

-To enable the Canvaskit renderer by default for better compatibility with mobile web devices, you can do the following in your `index.html`:
+To enable the Canvaskit renderer by default for better compatibility with mobile web devices, you can do the following in your `index.html

 <details>
   <summary>Show code example</summary>